espruino/EspruinoDocs/info/Assembler.md

 Accessing Data
 ------------

 By itself, the assembler isn't too useful.
-What you need is to be able to easily access data.
+What you need is to be able to access your data.
 Luckily Espruino makes it pretty easy.
-Above, we used `Array.map` to call assembler for every element in an array.
-Often you'll have your data stored in an `ArrayBuffer` like a `Uint8Array` to save on RAM (see the [[Performance]] page), and ArrayBuffers don't have their own `.map` method.
+Above, we used `Array.map` to call assembler for every element in an array - you can use this on `ArrayBuffer`s like `Uint8Array` too.
+This is not part of the EcmaScript 5 spec (but is in EcmaScript 6).

-Luckily you can 'borrow' `Array`'s:

 ```
-> var a = new Uint8Array([1,2,3,4,5]);
+>var a = new Uint8Array([1,2,3,4,5]);
-[].map.call(a, adder)
+a.map(adder)
 =[4,5,6,7,8]
 ```

-However this will still return an Array (which will use up lots of RAM).
-If you don't want to return anything (maybe you're writing it out to GPIO (see below) ), use `Array.forEach`:
+However this will still return an ArrayBuffer (which will use up more RAM).
+If you don't want to return anything (maybe you're writing it out to GPIO (see below) ), use `forEach`:

 ```
->[].forEach.call(a, adder);
+>a.forEach(adder);
 =undefined
 ```